Old Instruments New Sounds Composing at Home (Young Instrumentalists) >

 Throughout history, composers have been interested in finding new sounds to realise their imagined musical ideas.
 Sometimes this has meant new instruments, sometimes creating new sounds electronically and sometimes it has meant asking traditional, old instruments to do new things

 Rebecca Saunders is a British composer based in Berlin who recently won the prestigious Ernst von Siemens Music prize for composing.
 Much of her music involves traditional instruments making unexpected and unusual sounds.
 Birmingham Contemporary Music Group (BCMG) has performed a lot of her music over the last few years.
 In Autumn 2019 BCMG performed A Visible Trace by Rebecca.
-Here is Ensemble Linea performing it:
+Here is a different ensemble performing it:

 Rebecca Saunders is interested in finding out all the sounds an instrument can make and often learns the instrument for which she is composing, so that she can understand it better.
 This includes a fascination with the sounds we might consider to be mistakes or ugly such as bow scratches or unwanted clicks.
 One of the musicians who performed with BCMG was guitarist Tom McKinney.
 Here he is talking about the sounds he makes on the electric guitar in A Visible Trace.
 As you listen, note down all the different ways Tom plays his guitar.